rhpvorderman/hashtest/README.md

 Lz4-java's xxh64 and xxh32 algorithms were benchmarked against apache's
 commons-codec digestutils md5 method.

+### Native c-implementations
 For comparison also native C-implementations were tested on the test machine.
+- md5sum (GNU coreutils) 8.30, from the Debian coreutils package.
+- xxh64sum 0.6.5 (64-bits little endian), by Yann Collet, from the Debian
+  xxhash package.
+- xxh32sum 0.6.5 (64-bits little endian), by Yann Collet, from the Debian
+  xxhash package.

 ## Test machine